Mentorship Programs

 It’s also helpful to collect feedback from participants so that you can understand their experience and implement necessary improvements if needed.

-Examples of organizations with successful mentorship programs
+Examples of organizations with a successful employee mentorship program

 Quickly training new engineers